ericmc21/doc_assistant_project/WRITEUP.md

 ---

 ### Example 4 — Calculation: Amount filter query

+Note: the intent classifier routes filter queries like this to `calculation_agent` because the prompt defines `calculation` broadly as anything that "may require calculations."
+A pure filter with no aggregation would arguably fit better under `qa`, but the classification still works since `calculation_agent` can handle search-and-report queries fine.

 ```
 Enter Message: Find documents with amounts over $50,000 and tell me their total.